Brad Keller Player Props: Royals vs. Rangers

 Rangers Pitching Rankings (2022)

-- The Rangers pitching staff ranked 21st in MLB last season with a collective 8.3 strikeouts per nine innings.

-- The Rangers had the 22nd-ranked team ERA among all league pitching staffs (4.22).
+- The Rangers' 4.22 team ERA ranked 22nd among all league pitching staffs.

-- Rangers pitchers combined to surrender 169 total home runs last year (one per game).
+- Rangers pitchers combined to allow 169 total home runs last year (one per game).
 That ranked 12th in baseball.

-- The Rangers are sending Eovaldi (1-2) to the mound for his fourth start of the season.
-He is 1-2 with a 6.32 ERA and 19 strikeouts through 15 2/3 innings pitched.
+- Perez gets the start for the Rangers, his fourth of the season.
+He is 2-1 with a 2.87 ERA and 16 strikeouts through 15 2/3 innings pitched.

-- The righty last appeared on Thursday against the Kansas City Royals, when he tossed five innings, allowing six earned runs while giving up 10 hits.
+- In his last time out on Saturday against the Houston Astros, the lefty threw five innings, allowing two earned runs while surrendering five hits.

-- The 33-year-old has amassed an ERA of 6.32, with 10.9 strikeouts per nine innings, in three games this season.
-Opponents are hitting .323 against him.
+- The 32-year-old has put up a 2.87 ERA and 9.2 strikeouts per nine innings across three games this season, while allowing a batting average of .290 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.